So-dal/Keras_FasterRCNN_CustomDataset/readme.md

 ## To make predictions on NON annotated data :

-    • Provide a .hdf5 file corresponding to the training weights you want to load
+    • Provide a .hdf5 file corresponding to the training weights you want to load (the hdf5 file must be in the main directory Keras_FasterRCNN_CustomDataset)

-    • Load images in a folder named test_images
+    • Create a folder named test_images and load test images in this folder

+    • Create a folder named results_imgs (the results of the predictions will be saved here)

     • If you want to display all the boxes predicted by the model for each image ◦ Run the following command: